- The Ohio State University Michael E. Moritz College of Law, J.D., 1978

-Tim is a member of the Ohio State Bar Association, the Columbus Bar Association and the National Association of Alcohol Beverage Licensing Attorneys.
+Tim is a member of the Ohio State Bar Association, the Columbus Bar Association, the Ohio Association of Commodores and the National Association of Alcohol Beverage Licensing Attorneys.

 Tim has made numerous presentations on topics related to the alcohol beverage industry, including compliance seminars on gambling and smoking ban issues.

 Tim received his J.D. from The Ohio State University Michael E. Moritz College of Law and his B.S. magna cum laude from Xavier University.